Muhammed Firdaus Mian

 Muhammed Firdaus Mian is a retired major general of the Bangladesh Army and former chairman of the Bangladesh Institute of International and Strategic Studies.

 Career

 Mian served as a defence attache at the Embassy of Bangladesh to the United States from 2003 to 2005.
+He was the Area Commander and General Officer Commanding of 11th Infantry Division of the Bangladesh Army.

 Mian was appointed chairman of the Bangladesh Institute of International and Strategic Studies on 6 July 2009, replacing Munshi Faiz Ahmad.
 He served as the chairman till 12 March 2009 and was replaced by Mufleh R. Osmany.